Using the five practices model to promote statistical discourse

 dc.date.issued2015

-dc.descriptionArticle first published online 9 June 2014.en_US
+dc.descriptionArticle first published online 9 June 2014.en

 dc.description.abstractStatistical tasks that can be solved in a variety of ways provide rich sites for classroom discourse.
 Orchestrating such discourse requires careful planning and execution.
 Stein, Engle, Smith, and Hughes (2008) suggested five practices to help teachers do so.
 The five practices can be used to structure conversations so that coherent classroom narratives about solutions to tasks may be formed.
 In this manuscript, two classroom examples that illustrate the five practices are offered.
-It is argued that employing the five practices can lead to higher quality classroom discussion than some commonly used arrangements.en_US
+It is argued that employing the five practices can lead to higher quality classroom discussion than some commonly used arrangements.en

 dc.identifierdoi:10.13016/M28W50

 dc.identifier.citationGroth, R.E.
 (2015).
 Using the five practices model to promote statistical discourse.
-Teaching Statistics, 37(1), 13-17.en_US
+Teaching Statistics, 37(1), 13-17.en

 dc.identifier.issn0141-982X